steveloughran/engineering-proposals/refactoring-s3a.md

 The `CommitContext` class actually simplified a bit of the S3A committer code though, so it is not all bad.

+## Experience of HADOOP-16430 `DeleteOperation`

+The work of the `RenameOperation` can be reused for delete.

+And the `RenameOperation` callbacks into S3AFS expanded to become `OperationCallbacks` to support both.
+This can grow in future.
+There's a risk of exposing too much, but as it is structured as an interface we may be able to test better.

 ## Troublespots